Ninja Van’s public advisory on parcel delivery scams

 Please note that this website is not affiliated with Ninja Van.
 We only provide supply chain and logistics services and do not sell any products or consumer goods to customers directly.

-COD scams are a type of fraud that are becoming prevalent in the Philippines and other neighbouring countries.
+COD scams are a type of scam that has been gaining prominence in Malaysia and other neighbouring countries.

 The majority of these scammers are based overseas.
 They send COD parcels via freight forwarders who assign the last mile deliveries to 3rd party logistics providers (3PLs) like Ninja Van.
 Hence, most 3PLs have no direct contact with these scammers.